 Types of Engine Input Sensors

 There are many types of input sensors.
 The sensor above is a permanent magnet sensor.
-Crankshaft and camshaft position sensors are used by engine manufacturers as position sensors.
-Most cars will have either a hall-effect or a magnetic impulse triggering system.
+Engine manufacturers use crankshaft and camshaft position sensors as position sensors.
+All distributorless (EI) electronic ignition systems require a crankshaft position sensor.
+Most engines have either a hall-effect or a magnetic impulse triggering system.
 A permanent magnet crankshaft position sensor is located behind the harmonic balancer or directly on the engine block.
-All distributorless (EI) electronic ignition systems require a crankshaft position sensor.

-Engine coolant temperature sensors or ECT sensors are variable resisters that use resistance to change a 5 volt reference signal from the PCM.
+Engine coolant temperature sensors or (ECT) sensors are variable resistors that use resistance to alter a 5-volt reference signal from the PCM.
 The sensor's signal changes according to the engine's coolant temperature.
-It’s a vital component for maintaining an engine’s normal operating temperature.
-Located in the coolant stream, usually on or around the thermostat housing, its job is to constantly sense the temperature of the engine’s coolant.
+It's a vital component for maintaining an engine's normal operating temperature.
+Located in the coolant stream, usually, on or around the thermostat housing, its job is to sense the temperature of the engine's coolant.

-The Throttle Position (TP) sensor is located on the throttle body of a fuel injected engine.
+The Throttle Position (TP) sensor is located on the throttle body of a fuel-injected engine.
 This type of sensor is known as a potentiometer.
-A variable resister used to control voltage in a circuit.
-The TP sensor is used to detect engine load.
-Its output is shared by the PCM and the TCM.
-This sensor's input signal along with the vehicle speed sensor are used by the TCM to provide optimal shift timing.
+It's a variable resistor used to control voltage in a circuit.
+The TP sensor detects the engine's load.
+The PCM and the TCM share the signal.
+This sensor's input signal, along with the vehicle speed sensor, is used by the TCM to provide optimal shift timing.